lin-tianyu/Stable-Diffusion-Seg/README.md

 ## SDSeg Framework
 <img src="assets/framework.jpg" alt="framework" style="zoom: 50%;" />

-SDSeg is built on Stable Diffusion (V1), with a downsampling-factor 8 autoencoder, an denoising UNet and trainable vision encoder (with the same architecture of the encoder in the f=8 autoencoder).
+SDSeg is built on Stable Diffusion (V1), with a downsampling-factor 8 autoencoder, a denoising UNet, and trainable vision encoder (with the same architecture of the encoder in the f=8 autoencoder).

 ## Requirements